chuanqisun/rock-talk-rpi/README.md

 ## Add audio tracks

 - Use mp3 audio format
-- Keep the filename as short as possible.
-Long filenames adds fragility to RFID read/write process
 - Mount the MicroSD card to your laptop, copy paste mp3 files into the `/home/rocktalk/rocktalk-pi/tracks` folder.
+- Update `/home/rocktalk/rocktalk-pi/map.json` to map each track to a RFID chip UID.

-## Programming the RFID chips
+## Identify the RFID chip UIDs

-Playback now uses the RFID chip UID, not the text written onto the tag.
-Update `map.json` to assign each UID to a track, and keep a `"*"` entry as the fallback track for any unmapped chip.

 Ask the project developer for ssh password.
 Connect to dock via USB-C port, then ssh onto the device.